djfroofy/mancalas/README.md

 to Clojurescript or keep base game logic modules portable between Clojure and Clojurescript.

-I dunno, I have two kids and a enterprisey office job so jsut authoring this README is pretty ambitious for me.
-So don't expect much here and I won't ask you for any money.
+I dunno, I have two kids and an enterprisey office job so just authoring this README is pretty ambitious for me.
+So don't expect much here and I won't make pleas for any money.
 Deal?

 [1] And you're all: Yeah, what documentation?

 [2] * Russ, Larry _The Complete Manacala Games Book_, 2000 Print.